Biometric reuse (accessible)

 Other urgent requests that do not meet the higher priority criteria

-However, where officials identify individuals who they consider urgently need their application to be processed, they must submit a request supported by a senior official to a Senior Civil Servant (Grade 5 or above) responsible for the application route, alongside the options they have explored including any policy advice, to approve.
+However, where decision makers identify people who they consider urgently need their application to be processed, they must submit a request supported by a senior decision maker to a Senior Civil Servant (Grade 5 or above) responsible for the application route, alongside the options they have explored including any policy advice, to approve.

 Requiring new facial image

-This section tells officials about the process for requesting a new facial image when the image provided cannot be printed on a BRP card.
+This section tells decision makers about the process for requesting a new facial image when the image provided cannot be printed on a biometric residence permit (BRP) card.

-Where an individual fails to submit a digitised facial image that meets the requirements set out in the biometric enrolment guidance and the digitised photo standards, and the BIDMU team notify you they are unable to produce a BRP because the facial image cannot be printed onto the card, officials must write to the applicant using the initial request template if the individual has not already provided an acceptable facial image.
+Where a person fails to submit a digitised facial image that meets the requirements set out in the biometric enrolment guidance and the digitised photo standards, decision makers must write to the applicant using the initial request template if the person has not already provided an acceptable facial image.

 Facial image process checks

-Where officials notify individuals they require a new facial image, the individual will need to log into their UKVI customer account.
-They will need to sign into Update My Details (UMD) Status Photo Update function to enable them to upload a new facial image enabling officials to complete checks on it to enable it to be printed onto the individual’s BRP card.
+Where decision makers notify people that they require a new facial image, the person will need to log into their UKVI customer account.
+They will need to sign into Update My Details (UMD) Status Photo Update function to enable them to upload a new facial image.

-Individuals aged over 10 are strongly advised to complete all the photo enrolment steps, including the liveness scan, as this will improve the likelihood the new uploaded facial image will be acceptable for printing on their BRP card.
-Liveness scan should only be skipped where a person may have a medical condition, that could be triggered by the liveness scan.
+People aged over 10 are strongly advised to complete all the photo enrolment steps, including the liveness scan, as this will improve the likelihood the new uploaded facial image will be acceptable.
+Where a person aged over 10 skips the liveness scan, they will not be able to have their previously enrolled biometric information reused, and will need to attend a biometric enrolment appointment at a VAC.

 Official – sensitive: start of section